lihaoyi/macropy/readme.md

 Once the first `{` is parsed, the parser is committed to that alternative.
 Thus, when it fails to parse `string`, it knows it cannot backtrack and can immediately end the parsing.
 It can now give a much more specific source location (character 10) as well as better information on what it was trying to parse (`json / object / string`)

 ###Full Example
-These parser combinators are not limited to toy problems, like the arithmetic expression parser above.
+MacroPEG is not limited to toy problems, like the arithmetic expression parser above.
 Below is the full source of a JSON parser, provided in the [unit tests](macropy/experimental/test/peg.py):

 ```python
 def decode(x):